Featured snippets are an important part of SEO.

 Now, it’s over to you.

-How many featured snippets do your content have?
+How many position zeros does your content have?

 Let me know in the comments below!